AS Course Outline

 What is the structure of the course?

-This course will be taught for 6 hour long lessons per week.
+This course will be taught for five 50 minute long lessons per week.
 Homework will be set on a regular basis.
 Students will receive both class and revision notes but the reading of textbooks along with classic philosophical texts as an accompaniment is highly recommended.

 Simon Blackburn, Think, OUP, ISBN: 978-0192854254